Zorg Zonder Grenzen

 Explains how the Dutch mental health care system works in a clear and accessible way.

-Helps users understand where to start, what referrals are needed, how to find the right therapist and how costs and insurance are arranged.
+Helps users understand where to start, what referrals are needed, how to find the right therapist and how costs and insurance works.

 Resources

-A library of resources offering reliable information, self-help tools, and articles to support users in understanding and managing their mental health.
+A library of helpful resources, tools, and articles to support users in better understanding and managing their mental health.

 Final design